Fear of Music: Composition

 Fear of Music is largely built on an eclectic mix of disco rhythms, cinematic soundscapes, and conventional rock music elements.

 Byrne credits the inspiration for the album, especially "Life During Wartime", to life on Avenue A in the East Village.
 Instead of incorporating characters in society, as he did on More Songs About Buildings and Food, Byrne decided to place them alone in dystopian situations.
 Weymouth was initially skeptical of Byrne's new compositions, but the frontman managed to persuade her.

-Album opener "I Zimbra" is an African-influenced disco track and includes background chanting from assistant recording engineer Julie Last.
-The lyrics are based on a nonsensical poem by Dadaist writer Hugo Ball.
-The sound of the lyrics, combined with the tribal sound of the song (enhanced by guesting guitar virtuoso Robert Fripp), gave it an "ethnic" style; band member Jerry Harrison has said that this song influenced what the band was to do on their next album, Remain in Light (1980).
+Album opener "I Zimbra" is influenced by Afrobeat and disco, and includes guitar work by Robert Fripp and background chanting from assistant recording engineer Julie Last.
+The nonsensical lyrics are based on the poem "Gadji beri bimba" by German Dadaist writer Hugo Ball.
+Band member Jerry Harrison has said that this song influenced what the band was to do on their next album, Remain in Light (1980).

-"Cities" details a search for the perfect urban settlement to live in and was born out of Talking Heads' preferences for urban homes, especially in Manhattan.
-"Paper" compares a love affair with a simple piece of paper.
-In "Life During Wartime", Byrne cast himself an "unheroic urban guerrilla", who renounced parties, survived on basic supplies like peanut butter, and heard rumors about weapons shipments and impromptu graveyards.
+"Cities" details a search for the ideal urban settlement to live in and was born out of Talking Heads' preferences for urban homes, especially in Manhattan.
+"Paper" compares a love affair to a simple piece of paper.
+In "Life During Wartime", Byrne casts himself an "unheroic urban guerrilla", who renounced parties, survived on basic supplies like peanut butter, and heard rumors about weapons shipments and impromptu graveyards.
 The character is only connected to the imminent collapse of his civilization.
 Byrne considered the persona "believable and plausible".
 "Air" is a protest song against the atmosphere, an idea Byrne does not consider "a joke".
-Inspired by The Threepenny Opera, the lyricist wanted to create a melancholic and touching track about a person who feels so depressed that even breathing feels painful.
+Inspired by The Threepenny Opera by Bertolt Brecht and Kurt Weill, the lyricist wanted to create a melancholic and touching track about a person who feels so depressed that even breathing feels painful.

 Artwork

 The LP sleeve was designed by Harrison.
-It is completely black and embossed with a pattern that resembles the appearance and texture of diamond plate metal flooring, reflecting the album's urban subject matter.
+It is completely black and embossed with a pattern that resembles the appearance and texture of tread plate metal flooring, reflecting the album's urban subject matter.
 The rest of the artwork was crafted by Byrne and includes heat-sensitive photography created by Jimmy Garcia with the help of Doctor Philip Strax.
-The final design was one of the nominees for the 1980 Grammy Award for Best Recording Package.
-Harrison suggested the "ludicrous" title to the band.
-According to Weymouth, it was accepted because it "fit" with the album's themes and the fact that the quartet was under a lot of stress and pressure when making it.
+The design was nominated for the 1980 Grammy Award for Best Recording Package.
+Harrison suggested the "ludicrous" title to the band; according to Weymouth, it was accepted because it "fit" the album's themes and the quartet's stress during the album's production.